George-Salafatinos/Openai-Gymnasium-Demo/README.md

 ## Overview

-Build from gymnasium's example for a blackjack agent.
+Built from gymnasium's example for a blackjack agent.

 This implementation uses:
 - Discretized state space with adjustable bin sizes